fur-q/lua-ircclient/doc/ircclient.md

 the corresponding event is received from the IRC server.
 Only one handler may be registered for each event.

-Unless otherwise specified, the first two parameters to the callback function are always the
+Unless otherwise specified, all parameters of the callback function are strings, and the first two parameters are:
-following:

-- session: the session which triggered the callback
+- the session which triggered the callback
-- origin: the IRC mask (or nick, if [options.STRIPNICKS](#optionsstripnicks) is set) of the user who triggered the event
+- the IRC mask (or nick if [options.STRIPNICKS](#optionsstripnicks) is set) of the user who triggered the event

-Any additional parameters are specified for each event.

 ##### ERROR